PaloAltoNetworks/tg/README.md

     $ tg -h

-> NOTE: all paramaters can be given using env variables.
-Prefix the argument with `TLSGEN_`. for instance `TLSGN_SIGNING_CERT` for setting output dir.
+> NOTE: all parameters can be given using env variables.
+Prefix the argument with `TLSGEN_`. for instance `TLSGEN_SIGNING_OUT` for setting output dir.